normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 #### Memory
-This controls how much memory will be allocated to Lambda function while it is processing an event.
+This controls how much memory will be allocated to Lambda the function while it is processing an event.
 The amount of memory you allocate also controls how much CPU power the Lambda function will get.
 If a Lambda function is not processing fast enough for your requirements try increasing the memory settings for the function.